erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Pinterest shares have always shown promise to me.
 After 4 years, it has yet to come to fruition.
 I'm still underwater on my shares.
 I took out some of my invested capital at cost more or less for this reason.
 The promise is still there, with a company that is actively using and developing new AI capabilities.
+Pinterest posted a record 570 million global monthly active users in Q1, up 10%.

 Sold: 10 Shares